 In any evacuation, do not leave the designated meeting area after exiting the facility.
 Your absence will be interpreted that you are still in the danger area and one or more persons may risk their lives looking for you.

 In the event of general evacuations, all building occupants must leave the facility.
 Emergency Evacuation maps are marked for ease of exit.
 Building occupants should gather outside at a clearly designated location and await further instructions.
-Occupants will be advised by Campus Police or Environmental Health and Safety when it is safe to return.
+Occupants will be advised by University Police or Environmental Health and Safety when it is safe to return.
 Whenever possible, turn off all power and gas lines and close all doors before evacuating.

 Local Evacuations do not always require exit from the building.
 Occupants of a room should gather outside the entrance and await further directions.
 Do not block the hallway and avoid hindering any emergency operations in progress.